lpic2book/src/docs/lpic2.200.1.md

 ##  iptraf

-iptraf `iptraf` is a network monitoring utility for IP networks and can be used to monitor the load on an IP network.
+`iptraf` is a network monitoring utility for IP networks and can be used to monitor the load on an IP network.
 It intercepts packets on the network and gives out various pieces of information about the current IP traffic over it.